ent/ent/doc/md/tutorial-todo-gql-field-collection.md

 SELECT DISTINCT `todos`.`id`, `todos`.`text`, `todos`.`created_at`, `todos`.`status`, `todos`.`priority` FROM `todos` JOIN (SELECT `todo_parent` FROM `todos` WHERE `id` = ?)
 AS `t1` ON `todos`.`id` = `t1`.`todo_parent` LIMIT 2
 ```

-Let's use Ent for auto-solve our problem.
-The solution is very simple as all we need to do is to add the following
+Let's see how Ent can automatically solve our problem.
+All we need to do is to add the following
 `entql` annotations to our edges:

 ```diff